Skip to content

 This method will create all the additional partitions to reach your desired count.

-Reading the watermark offsets
+Reading the Watermark Offsets

 Watermark offsets represent the current high and low offsets for each partition in a topic.